Forensic Pathology Fellowship

 Applicants to the fellowship must meet the following requirements:

-- Licensed to practice medicine or osteopathy in California.
+- Licensed to practice medicine or osteopathy in California by fellowship start date.

 - Be a United States citizen or a permanent resident who has filed an intent to become a citizen.